 Just sending and receiving the message would make an effective preopening gathering period.
 It would be involving, challenging, and along with an entertaining message, could in and of itself be fun.
 What made this kind of activity an example of comprehensive programming was the extra twist supplied by having the message serve as a directive, which provided an added challenge, and culminated with an unexpected reward.
 The use of the compass and the action of pacing a distance added an additional layer of impact, and the bag of candy enjoyably served as icing on the cake.

 Sample Scout Meeting Activity with Fringe Benefits

 A workable activity to reinforce a patrol’s ability to set up a dishwashing assembly line can be featured during a troop meeting, especially if the patrol(s) aren’t familiar with the procedure, or maybe could just use some practice.
-For a typical front-country camping trip, the materials for this operation can consist of a receptacle, like a small trash bag, in which food scraps and goop can be deposited, a goop scraper, a 4-quart pot containing warm water with a little soap, a dish washing brush, an 8-quart pot containing hot water, hot pot tongs, and a plastic sheet.
+For a typical front-country camping trip, the materials for this operation can consist of a receptacle, like a small trash bag, in which food scraps and goop can be deposited, a goop scraper, a 4-quart pot containing warm water with a little soap, a dish washing brush, two 8-quart pots containing hot water, one for rinsing, and one with a sanitizing agent, hot pot tongs, and a plastic sheet.
 Also, there really should be something to wash, like a plastic bowl for each patrol member.